 Since the system was installed, the number of repeat offenders decreased dramatically, making the tunnel a safer passage for pedestrians and cyclists.

-The management system of ANPR access control is part of Brickyard, the central back-office system of TMC.
+The management system of ANPR access control is part of Brickyard, the central back-office system.
 The Brickyard observation overview only highlights the possible offenders.
 An authorized person, such as an enforcement agent, can assess the findings.
 After approval, he can export the tickets to a ticket processing entity.

 Brickyard also offers a management system for end users such as residents and shopkeepers.
 They can use this to manage their own permits, or create temporary permits for visitors or suppliers.